DiogoPoletti/Connect-Four-Game/README.md

 # Connect Four Game
 ## Description
-This is a Game that uses the FullStack knowledge on CSS, HTML, JavaScript and DOM to create a intuitive and responsive game.
+This is a Game that uses the FullStack knowledge on CSS, HTML, JavaScript and DOM to create an intuitive and responsive game.
 The objective of this game is to score 4 dots with the same color in a row from any direction.
 It is multiplayer with maximum 2 players per match.

 ## Screenshot
 ![Game Running](https://github.com/DiogoPoletti/Connect-Four-Game/blob/main/Documentation/GameRunning.gif)

-## What have I learnt
+## What have I learned
 Creating this game enabled me to practice a few aspects:
-* Get familiar with DOM methods and funcitons.
+* Get familiar with DOM methods and functions.
-* Engage multiple laguages in a project.
+* Engage multiple languages in a project.
 * Get familiar with conditions and loops.
-* Strenghten knowledge in jQuery.
+* Strengthen knowledge in jQuery.

 ## Code highlight
-In order to check diagonally, this block of code was needed - as previously checking if there was a winner, vertical column checker or horizontal row checker was used.
+This block of code was needed to check diagonally - as previously checking if there was a winner, vertical column checker or horizontal row checker was used.
-This implementation had major impact of how the game operates enabling a new win condition.
+This implementation had a major impact on how the game operates enabling a new win condition.

 ```
 // Checks diagonal for a winner